ChrstphrHll/npc_gen/students/Nathan Laeroth.md

 ---
 ### Description
 - 1st year Gnome Artificer in Elkenval
-- frizzy auburn hair that's a tousled bed head, Blue eyes, and Pale skin
+- shoulder length straight red hair that's plain, Blue eyes, and Pale skin
 - Is Sweet and Wicked, and has Fun as their ideal

 ### Organizations